Probate Q&A Series

 Key Points to Remember

-• The surviving spouse has first priority and a 30-day exclusive right to serve.
+• The surviving spouse has first priority and a 30-day exclusive right to serve, subject to appointment of a collector.

-• After 30 days, other heirs or creditors may petition to serve as administrator.
+• After 30 days, other qualified persons may apply to serve as administrator.

-• You must file a petition, provide notice to heirs and creditors, and, if required, post bond.
+• You must file an application, publish notice to creditors, and, if required, post bond.

 • Distribute assets under Chapter 29 if no will exists.